 An unofficial build of TWRP Recovery for the Redmi K20 Pro is now available.
 You can follow this tutorial to install TWRP recovery and root Redmi K20 Pro/Xiaomi Mi 9T Pro using Magisk.

-The Xiaomi Redmi K20 Pro was released last month in June 2019.
-It boasts some exceptional specifications and is sure to give its competitor a run for their money.
+Back in June 2019, Xiaomi released the Redmi K20 Pro in India and China, also known as the ‘Xiaomi Mi 9T Pro‘ for the global market.
+The phone boasts some exceptional specifications and is sure to give its competitor a run for their money.
 Powered by the Snapdragon 855 processor and 6GB of RAM, it would surely provide among the smoothest user experience.

 Installing TWRP, rooting, or performing any of the procedures mentioned in this guide is risky.
 Make sure that you fully understand the risks involved and the instructions provided here before you proceed.

 TheCustomDroid.com or any of its members shall not be held responsible for any damage that happens to your Redmi K20 Pro/Xiaomi Mi 9T Pro during or after following this procedure.

 Step 1: Fulfill the Requirements

 Ensure that you fulfill all the requirements stable below before you head over to the next step.

 - The bootloader of your Redmi K20 Pro/Xiaomi Mi 9T Pro must be unlocked.
 If not already unlocked, then follow the detailed insturctions here on how to do it.

 - It is extremely important to have a backup of your entire device.
 Although the instructions here wouldn’t wipe any data stored on the device, it is always wise to take a complete backup first hand in case anything goes sideways.
 If you need help, you may also refer to our guide on how to create a full backup of your data on Android devices.

 - In order to avoid any sudden shutdowns, make sure to keep your device charged to at least 50%.